What is Methamphetamine?

 How to Support Someone in Withdrawal

-- Making sure the individual drinks lots of water and other fluids
+- Making sure the person in withdrawal is drinking lots of water and other fluids.

-- Reminding them that it will take time for both their brain and their body to heal
+- Reminding them that it will take time to heal and properly overcome their substance abuse.

-- Encouraging them to seek professional addiction treatment
+- Encouraging them to seek out professional addiction treatment and recovery services.

 Get Professional Guidance from Find Addiction Rehabs!

 As you can see, meth addiction withdrawal can be difficult.
 However, medically supervised detox is the most effective way to begin treatment.
 It sets the stage for subsequent phases of the recovery process, by getting you safely through the most difficult part.